 A headless content management system involves implementing specific processes for optimizing SEO on headless websites.
 These processes include content modeling, intentional technical setup, and omnichannel search.
 It’s important to note that many popular SEO tools may not integrate seamlessly with headless CMSs.
 Despite this, SEO remains a fundamental aspect, aiming to deliver the best content most effectively.
 Ultimately, a successful headless SEO campaign hinges on three key elements.

 Content Management Systems (CMS) utilize content models to separate content from its presentation effectively.
 Instead of just a collection of web pages, a content model is meticulously designed to represent the content’s structure accurately.
 This strategy allows for different types of content to be stored centrally and made available across various platforms.
-This approach empowers any front end to leverage the data format that best aligns with its specific requirements.
-This allows the site to remain agnostic to specific devices such as mobiles or tablets.
+This approach empowers any front end to leverage the data format that best aligns with its specific requirements. agnostic to specific devices such as mobile phones or tablets.
 The primary objective of the content model is to precisely define the content needs based on attributes and their interrelations.

 Traditional CMS vs. Headless CMS